 Introduction to Web Mapping

-This is a beginner-level workshop intended for anyone interested in making interactive maps.
-Participants will first be introduced to the concept of a web map and the various tools and platforms available for web mapping.
+This beginner-level workshop is intended for anyone interested in making interactive maps.
+Participants will first be introduced to the concept of a “web map” and the various tools and platforms available for web mapping.
 A hands-on section will follow, in which participants will explore the code that powers a web map, customizing it to make a web map of their very own.
 Upon completion of this workshop, participants will

 • Understand the anatomy of a web map, that is, the various components that work together to power an interactive and dynamic map hosted on the web;